Komet/MediaElch/test/resources/README.md

 <instruments></instruments>
 ```

-Furthermore MediaElch should support multiple `yearsactive` tags.
+Furthermore, MediaElch should support multiple `yearsactive` tags.

-## Changes only for albumbs (music)
+## Changes only for albums (music)

  - removed `<path></path>` tag as it is "Exported but not used on Import"
  - removed `<releasetype></releasetype>` as it's "not used when scanned"